vlad727/golang-examples/README.md

 * How to use MergePatchType or JSONPatchType
 * How to use hostPath and read config from nodes
 * How to redirect after post request
+* How to golang templates html range over slice and map